mko02/Pokedex/README.md

 Thus `PokemonRequest` is split into 2 main functions:
 - [fetchPokemons]: fetches the list of pokemons
-- [fetchPokemonSprite]: returns the sprite of the pokemon as an UIImage This allows us to expand the pokedex app in the future, where we can create other functions to display additional information.
+- [fetchPokemonSprite]: returns the sprite of the pokemon as an `UIImage` This allows us to expand the pokedex app in the future, where we can create other functions to display additional information.

 The `PokemonRequest` also keeps a `nextURL` to account for pagination.

-The UI is presented in a LazyGridView to help with performance.
+The UI is presented in a `LazyGridView` to help with performance.
 Users do not need to have all sprites rendered, only the visible sprites should be rendered.

 ## Milestone 2: Pagination

-Since `PokemonRequest` keeps a `nextURL`, we just need to  call the function once the user reaches to the end of the scrollView.
-To detect this, a invisible view was created, and set to fetch more pokemon sprite onAppear.
+Since `PokemonRequest` keeps a `nextURL`, we just need to  call the function once the user reaches to the end of the `scrollView`.
+To detect this, a invisible view was created, and set to fetch more pokemon sprite `onAppear`.
 One main thing to note is that, the invisible view should be unrendered as we are fetching, this prevents accidently overfetching, and also ensures the onAppear work as intended.

 ## Milestone 3: Caching